How Not to Piss Off New Yorkers

 Consider the rent

 Like limited space, sky-high rent is a guiding reality of New York City.
 Etiquette-wise, this particularly affects restaurant and bars, whose owners might easily have dropped a half million just to get open.
-Monthly rent varies depend on the tightness of the lease, but you’re looking at anything from $10k to the roughly $54,000 Danny Meyer was asked to pony up for Union Square Cafe before he closed doors and left Union Square.
+Monthly rent varies depend on the tightness of the lease, but you’re looking at anything from $10k to the roughly $54,000 Danny Meyer was asked to pony up for the old Union Square Cafe.
 With that in mind:

 Always be ordering, never be loitering

 It’s like Glengarry Glen Ross, except you’re spending money instead of making it.
 If you’re in a cocktail bar, you don’t necessarily have to order more drinks -- most have great food (between Happiest Hour, Holiday Cocktail Lounge, and Boilermaker they’re frankly winning the NY burger wars right now) -- but you can’t just sit there drinking water, because none of these places want to become yet another bank branch.